nexmo-se/video-noise-suppression-react/README.md

 In the project directory, you can run:

 ### `npm run server`
-Start server, a simpler sever that uses one session only, for demo only.
+Start server, a simple sever that uses one opentok session only, just a sample

 ### `npm start`